-Program benefits/serves a SIGNIFICANT portion of the City is the sole provider but there are other public or private entities which could be contracted to provide this service
+Program benefits/serves a SIGNIFICANT portion of the City is the sole provider but there are other public or private Community and adds to their quality of life entities which could be contracted to provide this service

-COMMUNITY Collaboration: Park City continues to its collaborating with Summit County on a regional housing needs assessment.
+COMMUNITY ENGAGEMENT Collaboration: Park City continues to its collaborating with Summit County on a regional housing needs assessment.
 We also collaborate on a state level with the Utah Housing Coalition and most recently the appointment of the Housing Specialist to the Governor's Task Force on Affordable Housing.
 We also participate on the national level through the National Housing Conference and the Urban Land Institute.
 Innovation: The Affordable Housing Program continues to work with the housing finance industry to match our GASB regulations with private finance options to achieve greater housing resources in Park City.
 Housing and environmental sustainability staff collaborates on energy upgrades in existing city-owned stock to reduce operating expenses.
 Our housing program received a national policy award from the Urban Land Institute in 10/2013 recognizing the city's leadership and innovation in addressing local housing needs.